We currently run a programme for male perpetrators of domestic violence and abuse in Sutton and Merton.

 We have identified that domestic violence is a very common problem among our clients, with about 60% of our clients revealing a history of abuse as perpetrators.
-There is a recognised correlation between substance misuse and domestic violence.
+There is a recognised correlation between drug and alcohol misuse and domestic violence.
 However addressing one problem in isolation of the other does not prove successful.
 An integrated approach where substance misuse is treated as one of the triggers of violence and abuse can have very positive effects.

 The aim of this challenge and change programme is to improve the male perpetrators’ relationship with their partner; ensure their abusive behaviour towards a partner is not repeated; develop safe and positive parenting; increase their awareness of the effect of the domestic violence on their (ex)- partner and children; and resolve conflicts in intimate relationships non-abusively.